Bobby Witt Jr. Preview, Player Props: Royals vs. Red Sox

 - The Red Sox pitching staff is 15th in MLB with a collective 8.8 strikeouts per nine innings.

-- The Red Sox have the 21st-ranked team ERA among all MLB pitching staffs (4.54).
+- The Red Sox have the 21st-ranked team ERA among all league pitching staffs (4.54).

-- Red Sox pitchers combine to rank 25th in baseball in home runs allowed (180 total, 1.3 per game).
+- Red Sox pitchers combine to allow 181 total home runs at a rate of 1.3 per game (to rank 25th in baseball).

 © 2023 Data Skrive.
 All rights reserved.